Ayyampalayam, Erode

 Ayyampalayam village, Kavindapadi post, is a small village of less than 1500 inhabitants, situated in the Bhavani taluk, Erode district in Tamil Nadu.

 This village is a part of Kavindapadi Revenue village.
 And agriculture is the primary business.

-Here, they are cultivating coconuts, Paddy, Sugarcane and Turmeric. these are the main crops grown in Ayyampalayam.
+Coconuts, Paddy, Sugarcane and Turmeric. are the main crops grown in Ayyampalayam.

 The nearest big village is Kavindapadi.
-Other variants of the spelling may include Kavundhapadi/ Kavundapadi.
+Other variants of the spelling may include Kavundhapadi/Kavundapadi.